-This research project, supported under Australian Research Council's Linkage Projects funding scheme (project number LP0990000), aims at identifying new opportunities for a closer, more constructive trade and business relationship with the European Union (EU) into the future.
-While the EU is the world’s largest trade entity, accounting for 20% of total world trade, and is a major trade and investment partner for Australia, the full potential of the bilateral trade and business relationship is not being realised.
+This research project, supported under the Australian Research Council's Linkage Projects funding scheme (project number LP0990000), was aimed at identifying new opportunities for a closer, more constructive trade and business relationship with the European Union (EU) into the future.
+While the EU is the world’s largest trade entity, accounting for 20% of total world trade, and is a major trade and investment partner for Australia, the full potential of the bilateral trade and business relationship is not yet being realised.

-The project links researchers from four Australian universities—The Australian National University, the University of Adelaide, the University of Melbourne, and the University of South Australia—and five industry partners: the Department of Agriculture, Fisheries and Forestry; the Department of Foreign Affairs and Trade; the Department of Innovation, Industry, Science and Research; the Delegation of the European Commission to Australia and New Zealand; and the European Australian Business Council.
+The project linked researchers from four Australian universities: The Australian National University, the University of Adelaide, the University of Melbourne, and the University of South Australia, and five industry partners: the Department of Agriculture, Fisheries and Forestry; the Department of Foreign Affairs and Trade; the Department of Innovation, Industry, Science and Research; the Delegation of the European Commission to Australia and New Zealand; and the European Australian Business Council.